 This how-to will help you to solve problems that may occur when opening a project in Mendix Studio Pro.

 One possible cause of errors that prevent loading is the usage of the Mendix Model SDK for creating or editing the project.
-With the Mendix Model SDK it’s possible to edit your project in such a way that its format becomes invalid, and in the process preventing the Desktop Modeler from opening it.
+With the Mendix Model SDK it’s possible to edit your project in such a way that its format becomes invalid, and in the process preventing Studio Pro from opening it.
 When this happens the following message is shown:

 Read on to find out how to determine the origin of these errors, and possible ways to solve them.